Patr10on/Advanced-Web-Vuln-Scanner/README.md

 ## License

-MIT License — see `LICENSE` for details.
+GNU GPLv3 License — see `LICENSE` for details.

 ---